 Using VSS on a virtual machine

 When backing up a virtual machine at a hypervisor level, using VSS is not configurable.

-VSS is always used for Hyper-V virtual machines if Hyper-V Integration Services are installed in the guest system.
+VSS is always used if VMware Tools or Hyper-V Integration Services are installed in a respective guest system.